creek*

 What if we ALL thought of water and watercourses as the living, vibrant entities they are?

-(not just a resource, but a Community Member - whose needs should be considered, and to whom we are responsible)
+Not as a resource, but a Community Member - whose needs should be considered, and to whom we are responsible.

 The works that currently make up the creek* project aim to consider the impacts of urban development upon a watercourse (Schneider Creek in Kitchener, Ontario, Canada) from the creek’s point of view.
 Over the past two hundred years, Creek has experienced extensive settlement, industrialization, and urbanization along its banks and has been extensively modified so that it is now partially contained in buried tunnels and by open concrete culverts.
 Those dramatic changes to the creek’s course and flow are important in its story, particularly now that local discussions center on renaturalizing sections of Schneider Creek to mitigate environmental and ecological degradation and to minimize potential flooding due to climate change.
 Creek’s story is bound to its community (both human and more-than-human), just as the changes Creek has experienced over time have changed and shaped the wider community itself.